DotNetAnalyzers/PropertyChangedAnalyzers/documentation/INPC023.md

 ﻿# INPC023
-## Don't use instance equals in setter.
+## Don't use instance equals in setter

 | Topic    | Value
 | :--      | :--